nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Writing Into A File
 A script that writes into the file ls_cwd_content the result of the command ls -la.
 (8-cwd_state)

+# Duplication
+A script to duplicate the last line of a file.
+(9-duplicate_last_line)